alpha-yadav/DSA/readme.md

 Both methods achieve the same result.
 The recursive approach is often preferred for its clarity and conciseness, while the iterative approach might offer a slight performance advantage in some scenarios, especially for very large trees where recursion depth could become a concern.
 Choose the method that best suits your needs and coding style.
 Remember to handle the `None` cases carefully to avoid errors.

+#  Binary Search Trees
+Binary Search Trees (BSTs) are a fundamental data structure in computer science used for storing and retrieving data efficiently.
+They offer a compromise between the speed of arrays (for searching) and the flexibility of linked lists (for insertion and deletion).

+**Key Properties of a BST:**

+* **Each node contains:** a key (the data being stored) and optionally, pointers to left and right child nodes.
+* **Left Subtree Property:** All keys in the left subtree of a node are less than the key in that node.
+* **Right Subtree Property:** All keys in the right subtree of a node are greater than the key in that node.
+* **No Duplicates (usually):**  Most implementations of BSTs don't allow duplicate keys.
+If duplicates are needed, variations like order-statistic trees are used.

+**Operations:**

+* **Search:** Finding a specific key.
+This is the main advantage of a BST;  successful searches have a time complexity of O(h), where 'h' is the height of the tree.
+In a balanced tree, h is O(log n), where 'n' is the number of nodes.
+In a worst-case (unbalanced) scenario, h can be O(n), making it no better than a linked list.
+* **Insertion:** Adding a new key.
+The algorithm traverses the tree, comparing the new key to existing keys, until it finds the appropriate location to insert the new node as a leaf.
+* **Deletion:** Removing a key.
+This is the most complex operation, requiring different approaches depending on whether the node to be deleted is a leaf, has one child, or has two children.
+* **Minimum/Maximum:** Finding the smallest or largest key in the tree.
+These operations are efficient, typically O(h).
+* **Successor/Predecessor:** Finding the next larger or next smaller key.
+Useful for ordered traversal.
+* **Traversal:** Visiting all nodes in a specific order (e.g., inorder, preorder, postorder).
+Inorder traversal gives a sorted list of the keys.

+**Traversal Types:**

+* **Inorder:** Left subtree -> Root -> Right subtree (yields sorted output)
+* **Preorder:** Root -> Left subtree -> Right subtree
+* **Postorder:** Left subtree -> Right subtree -> Root

+**Time Complexity:**

+The efficiency of BST operations heavily depends on the *height* of the tree.

+* **Balanced BST:**  The height is approximately log₂(n), resulting in O(log n) time complexity for search, insertion, deletion, minimum, maximum, successor, and predecessor.
+* **Unbalanced BST:** In the worst case (a skewed tree resembling a linked list), the height becomes n, leading to O(n) time complexity for those operations.

+**Space Complexity:**

+The space complexity is O(n), as it needs to store 'n' nodes.

+**Balancing:**

+To avoid the worst-case scenario of an unbalanced tree, self-balancing BSTs are used.
+These automatically restructure the tree during insertion and deletion to maintain a balanced state.
+Examples include:

+* **AVL Trees:**  Self-balancing trees that maintain a balance factor for each node (difference in height between left and right subtrees).
+* **Red-Black Trees:** Another self-balancing tree structure, often used in implementations of standard library data structures (like `std::map` in C++).
+* **B-Trees:** Used in databases and file systems, they are optimized for disk access.

+**Applications:**

+BSTs are used in numerous applications, including:

+* **Symbol tables:**  Storing and retrieving information based on keys (e.g., in compilers).
+* **Data indexing:**  Creating efficient indexes for databases.
+* **Priority queues:** Implementing priority queues (using a min-heap or max-heap based on a BST).
+* **Set representation:** Representing sets of unique elements.

+**Advantages:**

+* Efficient search, insertion, and deletion (in a balanced tree).
+* Simple implementation compared to more complex self-balancing trees.
+* Inorder traversal provides sorted output.

+**Disadvantages:**

+* Performance degrades significantly in an unbalanced tree.
+* Self-balancing trees are more complex to implement.

+In summary, BSTs are a valuable tool for managing ordered data, especially when balanced to ensure optimal performance.
+The choice between a standard BST and a self-balancing variant depends on the application's needs and the trade-off between implementation complexity and performance guarantees.